bhattrajat/type-challenges/README.md

 ## Motivation
 Since the original repo does not provide a good way to track the progress, I made this to keep track of my progress while solving typescript challenges

+## Features
+- It uses local storage to keep track of your progress.
-Created with Next.js 14 & Tailwind CSS.
+- Created with Next.js 14 & Tailwind CSS.